When should I spay or neuter my pet?

 These facts are the origin of the 6 month recommendations.
 But the early spay neuter ‘experiment’ has taught us new lessons.
 The findings are still being refined, and research is ongoing.

-A study of 759 golden retrievers at the UC Davis veterinary school were evaluated for orthopedic and cancer risks.
+A study of 759 golden retrievers at the UC Davis veterinary school were evaluated for cancer risks.
 Neutering before 1 year of age was associated with an increased lifetime risk of hip dysplasia (also affected by genetics, diet and exercise), cruciate ligament tears (a knee injury requiring expensive surgery) and the cancer lymphosarcoma.
 However neutering after 1 year of age was associated with an increased risk of mast cell tumors and hemangiosarcoma (malignant blood vessel cancer) in female dogs.1

 There is also a 2002 study2 (one of Dr. Cole’s classmates was the lead author) that found Rottweilers spayed or neutered before one year of age had an increased risk of the malignant bone tumor osteosarcoma compared to dogs that were not spayed or neutered, and dogs spayed and neutered later in life.
 This study did not look at other breeds.

-There is even a study3 showing that cats neutered before 4 months of age have an increased risk of the rare orthopedic disease Legg Calve Perthes disease.
+There is even a study3 showing that cats neutered before 4 months of age have an increased risk of the rare Legg Calve Perthes disease.
 This disease is life changing, surgery is necessary to use the leg again.

 What does this mean?